samh4cks/samh4cks.github.io/_posts/2023-08-19-keeper-hackthebox.md

 ![](/assets/images/writeups/Keeper-HTB/12.png)

-The password we found using the tool leads to `rødgrød med fløde` which is a Danish dessert.
-If we remember, user we found on ticket system, `lnorgaard` use to speak Danish Language. `NOTE - It's an unusal way to obtain a password`.
+TThe password we obtained using the tool leads to `rødgrød med fløde`, which is a Danish dessert.
+It's worth noting that the user we discovered on the ticket system, `lnorgaard`, is known to speak Danish.`NOTE - It's an unusal way to obtain a password`.

 We will use this password to login as a root.